 In the instructions, you can name who you want to look after or take in your children or pets.
 This is useful if the guardian you have named in your will lives out of state.
 You may also list names and phone numbers of those who should be contacted right after your death.
-This could include relatives, your lawyer, your financial advisor, the human resources manager at your former job, your insurance agent, or whomever else you think might be important at this time.
+This could include relatives, your lawyer, your financial adviser, the human resources manager at your former job, your insurance agent, or whomever else might need or want to be involved at this time.

 You should list the location of important papers and bank and investment accounts.
 Note also the person who should contact these organizations.
-You can also leave instructions about the kind of funeral or memorial service you would like.
+You may also want to leave instructions about the kind of funeral or memorial service you would like.

-Copies of instructions should be given to the executor of your will, trusted family members, or other loved ones.
+Copies of instructions should be given to the executor of your will, trusted family members, and/or other loved ones.
 Be sure to talk with the people who will need to carry out these instructions.
-Be sure they are willing to do so and see if they have any questions about your wishes.
+Be sure they are willing to follow your requests and see if they have any questions about your wishes.

 All of these documents should be kept in a safe place in your home.
-You can store an original in a safe deposit box if you want, but copies should be given to close family members, members of your healthcare team, and your lawyer.
+You can store originals in a safe deposit box if you want, but copies should be given to close family members, members of your health care team, and your lawyer.
 It’s important to make sure more than one person knows where these documents are and can get to them quickly if you aren’t there to let them into your home.
-It’s also important to tell your healthcare team what the documents say when and if the need arises.
+It’s also important to tell your health care team what the documents say when and if the need arises.
 If your wishes have changed since you last set up such a document, be sure that old copies are destroyed and that your loved ones know where your new documents are.